“When it comes to learning the language of prayer, there is no better classroom than the Psalms.” (Amanda Bible Williams)

 - What words or phrases catch your attention?

-- Read your personal psalm back to God.
+- Pray your psalm back to God.

 NEED A LITTLE MORE INSPIRATION?

-Read Psalm 16 by author Karin Fendick, from her book From Ashes to Glory: A Psalm a Day.
+Read Psalm 16 by Karin Fendick, from her book From Ashes to Glory: A Psalm a Day.

 PSALM – DAY 16